iAlexander/Homepok/README.md

 You can read, follow or drop me a line on my personal Twitter account - [@iAlexander13](https://twitter.com/iAlexander13).
 If you find any issues on the project, you can open a ticket.
-Pull requests are also welcome!
+Your pull requests are also welcome!